 Bedford County Schools prides itself on preparing students for employment after graduation.
 High School students are offered an internship course in which they can work several hours per week at a local industry and hundreds of students tour local industries annually to learn about careers.
 Plus, the Dual enrollment opportunities as well as the CTE and STEM Academy at Central Virginia Community College provide options for students to earn college credit or a certificate of completion for a trade while still in high school.

-- Bedford County’s on-time high school graduation rate for the Class of 2018 was 91.8%, just above the state rate of 91.6%. *Source: Virginia Department of Education
+- Bedford County’s on-time high school graduation rate for the Class of 2020 was 92%, which is nearly equal to the state rate of 92.3%. *Source: Virginia Department of Education

-- Thirty-one percent of Bedford County residents have a post secondary degree, with 28% of them having a bachelor’s degree or higher.
-Of those with a degree, 46% are science and engineering, or related studies.
+- Thirty-one percent of Bedford County residents have a post secondary degree, with nearly 22% of them having a bachelor’s degree or higher.

 |Bedford County||Virginia||United States|